Congratulations to all of our Year 11 students today. We are so proud of all…

 Students who have been eligible for Free School Meals at any point in their Academy / school career have consistently lower educational attainment than those who have never been eligible.
-In 2009-10 GCSE statistics showed that around a third of students who have been on Free School Meals in the previous six years achieved five or more A*- C grades, compared to more than two thirds of their fellow students.
+In 2009-10 GCSE statistics showed that around a third of students who have been on Free School Meals in the previous six years achieved five or more A*- C grades (now grades 9-5) GCSE grades 2022: The 9-1 boundaries explained – BBC News, compared to more than two thirds of their fellow students.

 How many pupils at The Excel Academy are eligible for the Pupil Premium?